 Light roasts have a light brown color with no oil on the surface.
 They taste like toasted grain and have a distinctive acidity.

-Medium roasts are a medium brown color and with a slightly heavier body than light roasts.
+Medium roasts are a medium-brown color ,with a slightly heavier body than light roasts.
 They have more caffeine than darker roasts with more balanced flavor, aroma, and acidity.

 Dark roasted coffee is a deep brown color and often looks almost black.
-They have a layer of oil on the surface and has a bitter, sometimes burnt, taste.
+It has a layer of oil on the surface and can have a bitter, almost burnt, flavor.

 Have any questions?
 Our Coffee Experts will be more than happy to help